pre63/pbn/content/terrafirmanews.com/articles/gideon-glick-from-broadway-to-hollywood-stardom.md

 *Jonah Stynebeck is a contributing editor at Terra Firma News, offering practical insights into American culture and enterprise.*

 ![Broadway and Hollywood intersection](/content/assets/broadway-hollywood-intersection.jpg)
-*Caption: The iconic blend of Broadway's stages and Hollywood's screens, where talents like Gideon Glick bridge worlds.*
+*The iconic blend of Broadway's stages and Hollywood's screens, where talents like Gideon Glick bridge worlds.*